Albert Fish

-Hamilton Howard "Albert" Fish (May 19, 1870 – January 16, 1936) was an American serial killer, rapist, child molester, and cannibal who committed at least three child murders from July 1924 to June 1928.
-He was also known as the Gray Man, the Werewolf of Wysteria, the Brooklyn Vampire, the Moon Maniac, and The Boogey Man.

-Fish was a suspect in at least five murders during his lifetime.
-He confessed to three murders that police were able to trace to a known homicide, and he confessed to stabbing at least two other people.
+Hamilton Howard "Albert" Fish (May 19, 1870 – January 16, 1936) was an American serial killer, rapist, child molester and cannibal who committed at least three child murders between July 1924 and June 1928.
+He was also known as the Gray Man, the Werewolf of Wysteria, the Brooklyn Vampire, the Moon Maniac, and the Boogey Man.
+Fish was a suspect in at least ten murders during his lifetime, although he only confessed to three murders that police were able to trace to a known homicide.
+He also confessed to stabbing at least two other people.

 Fish once boasted that he "had children in every state", and at one time stated his number of victims was about 100.
 However, it is not known whether he was referring to rapes or cannibalization, nor is it known if the statement was truthful.
 Fish was apprehended on December 13, 1934, and put on trial for the kidnapping and murder of Grace Budd.
 He was convicted and executed by electric chair on January 16, 1936, at the age of 65.

 Early life

-Albert Fish was born in Washington, D.C., on May 19, 1870, to Randall (1795 – October 16, 1875) and Ellen (née Howell; 1838–) Fish.
-Fish's father was American, of English ancestry, and his mother was Scots-Irish American.
+Albert Fish was born Hamilton Howard Fish in Washington, D.C., on May 19, 1870, to Randall Fish and Ellen Francis Howell.
+Fish's father was American, of English ancestry, and his mother was a Scots-Irish American.
 His father was forty-three years older than his mother and aged 75 at the time of his birth.
-Fish was the youngest child and had three living siblings: Walter, Annie, and Edwin.
-He wished to be known as "Albert" after a dead sibling and to escape the nickname "Ham & Eggs" that he was given at an orphanage in which he spent much of his childhood.
+Fish was his family's youngest child and had three living siblings: Walter, Annie, and Edwin.
+He wished to be known as "Albert" after a dead sibling and to escape the nickname "Ham and Eggs" that he was given at an orphanage in which he spent much of his childhood.

 Fish's family had a history of mental illness.
-His uncle had mania, one of his brothers was confined in a state mental hospital, and his sister Annie was diagnosed with a "mental affliction".
+His uncle had mania, one of his brothers was confined in a state mental hospital, a paternal half-brother suffered from schizophrenia, and his sister Annie was diagnosed with a "mental affliction".
 Three other relatives were diagnosed with mental illnesses, and his mother had "aural and/or visual hallucinations".

-Fish's father, a fertilizer manufacturer, suffered a fatal heart attack at the Baltimore and Potomac Railroad Station in 1875.
-Congressional Cemetery records show that he died on October 16 and was buried on October 19, in grave R96/89.
-Fish's mother then put her son into Saint John's Orphanage in Washington, where he was frequently physically abused.
-Fish began to enjoy the physical pain that the beatings brought.
+On October 16, 1875, Fish's father, a fertilizer manufacturer and former riverboat captain, suffered a fatal heart attack at the Baltimore and Potomac Railroad Station.
+His mother then put him into Saint John's Orphanage in Washington, D.C., where he was frequently physically abused.
+However, Fish began to enjoy the physical pain brought by the beatings.
+By 1880, Fish's mother secured a government job and was able to remove him from the orphanage.

-By 1880, Fish's mother secured a government job and was able to remove Fish from the orphanage.
-In 1882, at age 12, he began a relationship with a telegraph boy.
-The youth introduced Fish to such practices as urolagnia (drinking urine) and coprophagia (eating feces).
+In 1882, at age 12, Fish began a relationship with a telegraph boy.
+The youth introduced Fish to such practices as drinking urine and eating feces.
 Fish began visiting public baths where he could watch other boys undress, spending a great portion of his weekends on these visits.
 Throughout his life, he would write obscene letters to women whose names he acquired from classified advertising and matrimonial agencies.